adafruit/Adafruit-PiTFT-Helper/README.md

 # Adafruit-PiTFT-Helper

-A script for configuring Adafruit's PiTFT displays on a Raspberry Pi.
+A script for configuring Adafruit's PiTFT displays on a Raspberry Pi adjusted to work with **++Kali Linux 2.0.1 on Raspberry Pi 2++**.
+The original version breaks HDMI output.

 ## PiTFT Documentation